w3f/polkadot-wiki/docs/maintain-guides-how-to-setup-a-validator-with-reverse-proxy.md

 sidebar_label: Set Up a Validator with NGINX Reverse Proxy
 ---

 This guide assumes that you have already configured your hardware with the appropriate specs.
-It has same configuration as the [polkadot validator setup](https://github.com/w3f/polkadot-secure-validator).
+It has the same configuration as the [polkadot validator setup](https://github.com/w3f/polkadot-secure-validator).

-> NOTE: Because validators of parachains need to have publicly accessible IP addresses and ports to receive connections from parachain
+> NOTE: Because validators of parachains need to have publicly accessible IP addresses and ports to receive connections from
-> collators, adding a proxy may potentially reduce connectivity and result in lower era points or the inability to validate
+> parachain collators, adding a proxy may potentially reduce connectivity and result in lower era points or the inability to
-> parachain blocks.
+> validate parachain blocks.
 If using a proxy, it's recommended to keep an eye out on networking metrics.

 We will walk you through how to configure a reverse proxy using NGINX in front of your validator node.
 The validator uses the reverse proxy to filter traffic, whereby additional adjustments can be made to respond to a DDoS attack.